EdmundKadus/About/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am highly motivated entry-level IT professional with a strong interest in cybersecurity with plans to pursue a bachelor's degree in the future.

 ## Objective
 [Provide Objective - Remove this afterwards]]